RU09342/lab-6taking-control-over-your-embedded-life-rj/Precision Control/README.md

 signal on a GPIO.
 The interesting part comes in when I want the output of your system to be an Analog voltage.
 In this case, a PWM with a 50% duty cycle should produce roughly Vcc/2 volts.
 This part of the lab should be done with the MSP430F5529 and the physical circuit should be constructed of an active
 Low-Pass Filter.
+### Schematic

+### Software

 ## R2R DAC
-An digital-to-analog converter
+The values of the resistors in a R2R Ladder DAC allow an input to be taken in and divided throught the bits accordingly.
+The first set of resistors will form a volatge divider, making the output of that section of the R2R Vcc/2.
+The Vcc/2 is then send through another voltage divider, making the output of that section Vcc/4, etc. One important note about R2R Ladders: BIT0 is actually the MSB (most significant bit).
 ### Schematic
 ![Atl Text](https://github.com/RU09342/lab-6taking-control-over-your-embedded-life-rj/blob/master/Photos/R2R_Ladder.PNG)
 ### Software
+In the code written below, essentially each bit of the R2R Ladder is being turned on or off, depending on the value being inputted by the counter.
+When 1 is sent, BIT0 is on, when 255 is sent, BIT0 - BIT7 are all on.
+The corresponding voltage is then outputted to the oscilliscope.
+For this 8-bit resolution DAC, each bit is equal to 0.01289V.
+When just BIT0 is on, the outputted voltage should be 0.01289V, whereas when all bits are on, the outputted voltage should be 3.3V.

-On the MSP430F5529, Port 3 is the only port that has all pins (0-7) avaible for output.
+On the MSP430F5529, Port 3 is the only port that has all pins (P3.0-P3.7) available for output.
 The following line of code initializes Port 3.
 ```C
  P3DIR |= BIT0 + BIT1 + BIT2 + BIT3 + BIT4 + BIT5 + BIT6 + BIT7;
 ```
-To show the proper output was being produced, the following code sets up a counter that counts up to 255 and back down again.
+The 8 pins (P3.1 - P3.7) correspond to an 8 bit binary number.
+To show the DAC was working properly, the following code sets up a binary counter that counts from 0 (0x00) up to 255 (0xFF) and back down to 0 again.
 ```C
  while(1){